nhsengland/fdp-design-guide/docs/index.md

 - when a link will open a new tab for the user, add the words “opens in new tab” (or window) to the line

 ##Guidance on use of colour
-Users find colours indicative of meaning, therefore, we need to use colour intentionally, for specific actions and consistently
+Users find colours indicative of meaning, therefore, we need to use colour intentionally and consistently

 - **Accessibility:** make sure that what the colour is "saying" is available in other ways.
 To communicate with people who cannot see well or distinguish colours, you may need to:
     - word things differently